Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The MPD timeline of a dynamic MPD SHALL have a fixed mapping to real time, with each point on the timeline corresponding to a point in real time.
 Clients MAY introduce an additional offset with respect to real time [[#timing-timeshift|to the extent allowed by the time shift signaling in the MPD]].

 Note: In addition to mapping the content to real time, [[#timing-mpd-updates|a dynamic MPD can be updated during the presentation]].
-Updates may add new periods and remove or modify existing ones, though some restrictions apply.
+Updates may add new [=periods=] and remove or modify existing ones, though some restrictions apply.
 See [[#timing-mpd-updates]].

 The zero point in the MPD timeline of a dynamic MPD SHALL be mapped to the point in real time indicated by `MPD@availabilityStartTime`.
 This value SHALL NOT change between MPD updates.